genestack/user-tutorials/source/guide/using-genestack-signup-dashboard.rst

 3. **Browse data** section allows you to browse through public, private and shared data with Experiment Browser application which allows you to search through the wealth of your data using complex queries.
-   In the Browse Data section, you’ll also find a link to the File Manager (home), as well as often used folders: Uploaded files, Imported files, Created files and Exports.
+   In the Browse Data section, you will also find a link to the File Manager (home), as well as often used folders: Uploaded files, Imported files, Created files and Exports.
 4. **Import data** allows you to import your data using either a